 First, you must submit an online application form, which is available through the main DIVOH webpage each May for the subsequent September and October DIVOH weekends.
 Second, you must also email a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable), as well as a list of your senior year courses.
 Your application is not considered complete until we have received both your online application and your transcript.
-All material must be received by 5:00 p.m.
-(EST) on Monday, August 17, 2015.
+All material must be received by the deadline stated on the application (typically mid-August).

 Q: Why do I need to submit my transcript?